7th Grade

 Science

 Students will grow in creativity and wonder as they apply critical thinking skills to their Science Fair projects, and use the scientific method to conduct experiments and solve problems.
-They will gain an Introduction to Physics, and explore the wonders of God’s creation through Earth Science.
+They will enjoy learning about Life Science, and explore the wonders of God’s creation through Earth Science.

 Logic

-Fallacy Detective and Thinking Toolbox will lead into Traditional Logic I and II.
-Students will build their reasoning skills so they can think critically, present a clear case, and argue carefully and wisely.
+Fallacy Detective and Thinking Toolbox will lead into Mock Trial and Traditional Logic I. Students will build their reasoning skills so they can think critically, present a clear case, and argue carefully and wisely.

 Composition

-In composition, students will master the fundamentals of persuasive writing using Lost Tools of Writing.
+In composition, students will master the fundamentals of persuasive writing using Lost Tools of Writing, and explore creative writing.
 This subject will include conversations about the literature they are reading.

 Art/History

-Our middle schoolers will begin cultivating an appreciation for beauty as they work with different art mediums, and study the foundations of music.
+Our middle schoolers will begin cultivating an appreciation for beauty as they work with different art mediums.

 Math U See: